ajinkyawadekar/one2n/README.md

   ```
   docker build -t scraper_app:latest .
   ```
+  Alternatively, we can also use the same image that has been pushed to the dockerhub at `ajinkyapwadekar/scraper_app:latest`

 2. For the kubernetes cronjob, we will spun a container based on `scraper_app:latest`, to create the `cronjob,pvc and pvc-inspector pod` run:
   ```